Guardsquare/proguard/docs/md/manual/configuration/optimizations.md

 the original Gson implementation for all affected domain classes.

-This means that the serialized fields of these domain classes need to be explicitely kept again  in the DexGuard configuration so that they can be safely accessed through reflection.
+This means that the serialized fields of these domain classes need to be explicitly kept again  in the DexGuard configuration so that they can be safely accessed through reflection.